 After 5 years of working in the art field, I discovered that with all that experience as a professional student, my real career lies somewhere on a university campus.
 I had a firm belief in education and a passion for working with university students, so I started searching for teaching or administrative jobs on Texas Tech's campus in Lubbock.
 When I was first hired as a Senior Academic Advisor for Texas Tech University Advising in February 2018, I was most certain that I had found my true calling.
 I am finally in a career that will allow me to use my long experience as a professional, multidisciplinary and multilingual student, to assist Texas Tech's new academics find the right path that suits their interests, potentials, and ideals.
 My professional development areas of research are: Academic Advising and Multiculturalism, and Branding in Higher Education.
 As for my advising philosophy, I consider myself a big advocate of developmental and wholistic advising.

 Having said that, I strive to always remind myself that:

 - Every advising session is an opportunity to foster the rapport with the student.

 - Every advising session is an educational experience for both the student and their advisor.

-When I am not working, I paint, and spend most of my time with my wife and son and our two cats Frankie and BB.
+When I am not working, I paint, and spend most of my time with my wife, Tawny, and son, Asher, and our two cats Frankie and BB.